Step-by-Step dApp

 1. **Import Statements:**

 Begin by editing /src/App.js and by importing the essential modules and styles.
-Import ./App.css for styling, and crucially, include two pivotal modules from the @ethernity-cloud/runner package: EthernityCloudRunner, ECRunner and ECStatus.
+Import `./App.css` for styling, and the pivotal pieces from the `@ethernity-cloud/runner` package: the default `EthernityCloudRunner` class plus `ECRunner`, `ECStatus`, and `ECAddress` from the enums entry point.

 import './App.css';